rushil-ambati/track-driver-ai/docs/docs.md

 Here, similarly to the dataset manager, I want to query the `Models` table in the database for all models and list them out in a table.

 The query for this is not as simple as that of the dataset manager page, since I also want to display the origin dataset of that model (even though it is obvious by the default set name, if the user changes it, I want this to be visible).
-The one-to-many relationship defined in the database is made user of here.
+The one-to-many relationship defined in the database is made use of here.
 I query for both the Models and the Datasets, **left-joining on the Models**.
 This returns a list of tuples that I can reference in my web template.

 ```python
 '''Routes'''